kyegomez/zeta/docs/zeta/ops/mos.md

 ## Additional Information <a name="additional-information"></a>

 - The MoS module can be used in a variety of deep learning tasks, including classification, natural language processing, and more.

 - It is important to fine-tune the number of mixtures and other hyperparameters based on the specific task and dataset.

-## References <a name="references"></a>

-- Yang, Z., Hu, Z., Salakhutdinov, R., and Berg-Kirkpatrick, T. (2017).
-Improved variational inference with inverse autoregressive flow.
-In Proceedings of the 34th International Conference on Machine Learning (ICML).

-This documentation provides a comprehensive guide on using the `MixtureOfSoftmaxes` module.
-Feel free to explore its capabilities and adapt it to your specific machine learning tasks.